Wednesday, 29th July, 2020 - 10:09

 Buy Phones without a contract – Buying mobile phones on a contract basis almost draws you into that upgrade at the end of the period, meaning you could be replacing your phone every 1-2 years, usually with a brand-new device.
 This clearly has a huge environmental impact; no-one needs a new phone that often!
 Buy a mobile phone without a contract, as it will usually convince you to keep hold of that device a little longer.

-In partnership with our sister site Fonewizard, 4Gadgets offer a full second lifecycle solution for used phones.
-Sell your phone to Fonewizard, and 4Gadgets will find it a new owner who will love it as you once did.
-Selling old phones and buying used phones and refurbished devices is the single best thing you can do to reduce your own footprint in this area.
+In partnership with our new trade in offering, 4Gadgets offer a full second lifecycle solution for used phones.
+Sell your old phone to us and 4Gadgets will find it a new owner who will love it as much as you once did.
+Selling old phones, buying used phones and second hand refurbished phones is the single best thing you can do to reduce your own footprint in this area.
 Reduce e-Waste today by selling and buying through 4Gadgets!